rpaulos/rpaulos/README.md

 # 💫 About Me:
 :octocat: I’m passionate about diving into the exciting world of data science and sharpening my programming skills.<br>
-<br>🌟 I'm studying Computer Science at the National University - Manila<br>
-<br>🌸 I'm currently taking Harvard University's CS50P<br>
+🌟 I'm studying Computer Science (Machine Learning) at the National University - Manila 🌸 I'm currently taking Harvard University's CS50P
-<br>🍎 2nd year BSCS with a specialization in Machine Learning at the National University<br>

 ## 🌐 Socials: